 Trolltunga was the longest and my favorite one of the three best hikes in Norway.
 I would do it again definitely.

-I woke up early the following morning to have breakfast, pack my things, check out and take a bus to Bergen, Norway, and from there, my flight to Copenhagen, Denmark.
+I woke up early the following morning to have breakfast, pack my things, check out and take a bus to Bergen, Norway, and from there and I would continue traveling around Scandinavia, this to Copenhagen, Denmark.

 Norway is a country that cannot be missed!
 It is a country that shows you how spectacular and magnificent Mother Nature can be.